News and Events

 Wednesday, May 9, 2018

-The 2018 Omicron Delta Epsilon (ODE) awarded 24 outstanding students: 22 seniors and 2 juniors.
-The new members were inducted on May 9, 2018 at the Wellesley Conference Room at Olin Hall (as shown above with faculty from the division).
+The 2018 Omicron Delta Epsilon (ΟΔΕ): The International Honor Society for Economics awarded 24 outstanding students: 22 seniors and 2 juniors.
+The new members were inducted on May 9, 2018 at the Wellesley Conference Room at Olin Hall.

 New members are Leni Benacerraf, Tara-Kate Bunnag, Yanchuan Cai, Yvonne Chung, Sam Gabranski, Reino Hyyppa, Avnish Jhunjhnuwala, Giani Jiang, Brandon Kam, Matthew McMorrow, Ayush Mehta, Rachel Notkin, Joseph Oliver, Krish Parekh, Esha Patel, Brooke Reis, Camila Rioseco, Shresth Sanghai, Rahul Shah, Grant Smith, Theresia Susanto, Chelsea Yasgur, Albert Yun and Tianwei Zheng.